harikesavb/Basic_Expense-Tracker/README.md

 - The JavaScript code handles transaction addition, deletion, and updates to the local storage.
 - Transactions are stored locally to maintain data persistence between sessions.

-## How to Run
-Simply open the `index.html` file in a web browser to start using the Expense Tracker.

-Feel free to enhance and customize the code to suit your preferences or integrate additional features!